pujitha-anapalli/Apache_HAProxy_Infra_Automation/README.md

 - 2. Run - `terraform apply` ( Confirm the changes and approve the plan. )

 Note - Configure the values for `shared_credentials_file` and `profile` in the `provider` section before running the above 2 commands.
 One can also configure AWS creds in various other ways too.
+Below resources will be created:
+- 2 EC2 Instances that will be configured as Webservers
+- 1 EC2 Instance that will be configured as Load Balancer
+- 1 Security Group for Webservers
+- 1 Security Group for Load Balancer
+- 1 Local file (inventory/ec2_instances.ini)  which will be used for Ansible Inventory
+- 1 Local file (web_server_ips.txt) with the details of Webservers IPs to be used in the testcases

-3 ec2-instances will be launched by the Terraform like below :
+Three AWS ec2-instances will be launched by the Terraform like below :

 ![snapshot 1](https://github.com/pujitha-anapalli/Apache_HAProxy_Infra_Automation/blob/master/Screenshots/AWS-Ec2-Instances.png)